U.S.A. | San Francisco to Point Reyes National Seashore

 Trip Highlights:

-• Follow coastal trails and seaside bluffs with sweeping Pacific views, from Sausalito to the wild shores of Point Reyes.
+Follow coastal trails and seaside bluffs with sweeping Pacific views, from Sausalito to the wild shores of Point Reyes.

-• Wander beneath towering, ancient redwoods in Muir Woods and Mill Valley before ending along Northern California’s dramatic coast.
+Wander beneath towering, ancient redwoods in Muir Woods and Mill Valley before ending along Northern California’s dramatic coast.

-Walk across the iconic Golden Gate Bridge, look out over the Pacific Ocean, and wander into the redwood forests of Northern California on a journey that takes you from the city into the open landscapes of Marin County and Point Reyes National Seashore.
-Ryder-Walker’s San Francisco to Point Reyes National Seashore trek is an exceptional showcase of the diverse environments found just north of San Francisco.
+Walk across the iconic Golden Gate Bridge, look out over the Pacific Ocean, and wander into the ancient redwoods of Muir Woods National Monument on a journey that takes you from the city into the open landscapes of Marin County and Point Reyes National Seashore.
+Ryder-Walker’s San Francisco to Point Reyes National Seashore self-guided trek is an exceptional showcase of the diverse environments found just north of San Francisco.

 The next stage of the journey sets its sights on Muir Beach, where seaside bluffs overlook the Pacific Ocean.
-As we head inland, the redwood forests near Mill Valley await, with wooded trails leading deep into the cool, mist-fed environment of Muir Woods National Monument.
+As you head inland, the redwood forests near Mill Valley await, with wooded trails leading deep into the cool, mist-fed environment of Muir Woods National Monument.
 Here, towering coast redwoods rise overhead, some of them centuries old, creating a quiet and atmospheric walking experience.

 From the forest, the route turns back toward the coast, where wooded ridges give way to expansive ocean views.